openstack-k8s-operators/openstack-must-gather/README.md

 - `SOS_EDPM_PROFILES`: List of sos report profiles to use.
 Empty string to run them all.
 Defaults to: `system,storage,virt`
 - `SOS_EDPM_PLUGINS`: List of sos report plugins to use.
 This is optional.
+- `OPENSTACK_DATABASES`: comma separated list of OpenStack databases that should be dumped.
+It is possible to set it to `ALL` and dump all databases.
+By default this env var is unset, hence the database dump is skipped.
+- `ADDITIONAL_NAMESPACES`: comma separated list of additional namespaces where we want to gather the associated resources.

 ## Development